sp00n/corecycler/readme.txt

    detecting instabilities.

 Q: Why are you using SSE?
 AVX stresses the CPU much more!
-A: Yes, AVX/AVX2 does stress the CPU more than the SSE mode.
+A: Yes, AVX/AVX2/AVX512 does stress the CPU more than the SSE mode.
 However, it is exactly this additional load on the core wich prevents the boost clock from reaching its maximum (because it is temperature and load dependent), and so you can't really detect these edge cases which eventually can cause an error sooner or later.
 So, while being somewhat counterintuitive, the SSE mode with its lighter load is actually the one that finds the most stability problems.
-   However, you can change the mode to AVX or AVX2 in the config.ini if you're happy with only AVX/AVX2 stability.
+   However, you can change the mode to AVX, AVX2 or AVX512 in the config.ini if you're happy with only AVX/AVX2/AVX512 stability.

 Q: What settings can I change?
 A: The config.ini contains details and an explanation for each setting, so take a look there.